cryptoexamples/javascript-forge-cryptoexamples/javascript_forge_string_encryption_asymmetric_forge.md

 ## Use cases

-- Usable on server side
+- Usable on server side, not intendend, for use on client side/in Browsers
-- Usable on Client side, if certain node-forge files are built and served to the Browser.
-See [node-forge](https://github.com/digitalbazaar/forge)
 - All can encrypt a message using the public key, but only the recipient can decrypt it using the private key
 - Encrypt a string, using the public key and decrypting it, using the private key